Charixfox/HD120-Controller/README.md

 Copyright 2018 Kit Parenteau with code contributed by Bud Griffin

-Version score: 0.2.1.3 + Fan Type - Now handles Mixed HD and LL fans!
+Version score: 0.2.2.0 + Fan Type - Now handles Mixed HD and LL fans!

 The lighting controller that comes standard for HD120 RGB fans left something to be desired.
 This code allows a 5V Arduino AVR to be used as a controller for the fan lighting.
-* Tested on Arduino Pro Micro
+* Requires Pro Micro or other ATMega32u4-based Arduino (Leonardo type) due to HID handling.
+Others can be used with code changes, however some with external UARTs (most of them) have been known to drop data from serial, which is a hardware limitation.
-* FastLED Library 3.1 or newer, and Arduino.cc IDE 1.8.1 or newer are required to compile
+* FastLED Library 3.1 or newer, HID-Project library 2.4.4, and Arduino.cc IDE 1.8.1 or newer are required to compile

+In the Arduino IDE, install the necessary libraries by clicking the Sketch Menu -> Include Library -> Manage Libraries.
+You can search for FastLED and HID-Project respectively and install the newest versions.

 This is NOT the same software used to make the Prototype video.
 Version 0.2.0.0 was used to make the [music demo](https://www.youtube.com/watch?v=9Bf8jwD-sW4).
 The prototype video was just the 100-line demo from FastLED.